Did Israel use excessive force at Gaza protests?

 What has happened at the protests?

-Hamas and other groups organised the protest campaign, dubbed the "Great March of Return", in support of the right of Palestinian refugees to return to land they fled from or were forced to leave in the war which followed Israel's founding in 1948.
+Hamas and other groups organised the protest campaign, dubbed the "Great March of Return", in support of the declared right of Palestinian refugees to return to land they or their ancestors fled from or were forced to leave in the war which followed Israel's founding in 1948.

 The Israeli government, which has long ruled out any right of return, said terrorists wanted to use the protests as cover to cross into its territory and carry out attacks.